Florin Prunea: Club career

 In the following years he switched many teams, first returning for a second spell at "U" Cluj.
 Then Prunea had his first experience abroad by playing for Turkish side Erzurumspor.
 He made his Süper Lig debut on 9 August 1998 under coach Sadi Tekelioğlu in a 5–1 away loss to Gençlerbirliği, totaling 11 matches in the competition.
 Subsequently, Prunea returned to Romania and played just one game in the 1999–2000 season for Astra Ploiești.
 He then joined "U" Craiova for the rest of the season, managing not to concede any goals for 633 consecutive minutes.
 Prunea had his second experience abroad, when he went to Litex Lovech in Bulgaria where he was teammates with fellow Romanian Valeriu Răchită.
 There, he was in the center of a controversy, being accused of match fixing after a game against Levski Sofia.

 He returned to Dinamo in the middle of the 2000–01 season, helping them win the Cupa României, being used by coach Cornel Dinu in the 4–2 victory in the final against Rocar București.
 In the following season he helped the club win the title, but coaches Dinu and Marin Ion used him in only six games, as the team's first choice goalkeeper was Bogdan Lobonț.
 In the last years of his career, Prunea had two spells at FCM Bacău which were separated by a period spent at FC Brașov.
-Afterwards he had his third and final spell abroad at Super League Greece team Skoda Xanthi, where he was colleagues with compatriot Stelian Carabaș.
-Prunea ended his career at Național București where he made his last Divizia A appearance on 5 November 2005 in a 3–2 loss to Oțelul Galați, having a total of 383 matches in the competition, also totaling 17 games in European competitions (including three in the Intertoto Cup).
+Afterwards, he had his third and final spell abroad at Super League Greece team Skoda Xanthi, where he was a colleague of compatriot Stelian Carabaș.
+Prunea ended his career at Național București where he made his last Divizia A appearance on 5 November 2005 in a 3–2 loss to Oțelul Galați, totaling 383 matches in the competition and 17 games in European competitions (including three in the Intertoto Cup).